> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 5

-Among the many visitors to Thailand, those who decide to visit the north, choose often to embark on a trek, in particular to meet mountain tribes.
-Whether in the mountainous region surrounding Chiang Mai, those of Mae Hong Son or even around Phrae, in northern Thailand, experiences in the heart of nature attract.
-And while the majority will be satisfied with their experience, a minority will feel a sense of disappointment, due to several factors.
-(For example. en due to the organization of the chosen local agency, or because of biased expectations).
+Among the many visitors to Thailand, those who decide to visit the north often choose to embark on a trek, in particular to meet the hill tribes.
+Whether in the mountainous region surrounding Chiang Mai, those of Mae Hong Son or even around Phrae, in the north of Thailand, experiences in the heart of nature attract.
+And while the majority will be satisfied with their experience, a minority will feel disappointed, due to several factors (e.g. due to the organization of the chosen local agency, or because of biased expectations).

 Here are some tips that beginner trekkers should keep in mind while selecting a trek.